 As a parent with kids you might need help with your kids, you might need someone to watch them for you when you are out, prepare them food or help you clean or maintain the house.

-If you are someone with a busy schedule and you wouldn’t mind getting extra hands to help you out around the house you can easily find a help or nanny to help you do these things at a good cost for you and a very good and favourable salary for the help.
+If you are someone with a busy schedule and you wouldn’t mind getting extra hands to help you out around the house you can easily find a help or nanny to help you do these things at a very affordable cost for you and a very good and favourable salary for the nanny.

 The good thing about getting local help is that they can easily teach your children the language by speaking it to them frequently for free!